-An organization or cause becomes meaningful to your audience as individuals begin to form a relationship with your organization.
+An organization or cause becomes meaningful to your audience as people begin to form a relationship with your organization.

-This is true whether you lead a foundation, a nonprofit, a charity, or a social enterprise such as Tom’s.
+This is true whether you lead a business, foundation, nonprofit, charity, or a social enterprise such as Tom’s.
 To your followers, to make a donation or buy a product is a means by which each individual makes a difference in the life of another.

 Purpose, character, culture, and voice are the key to building trust.

-Acknowledging them ensures the voice of your cause, the stories told by your organization, and the intended perceptions of the audience are aligned.
+Acknowledging this alignment ensures the voice of your cause, the stories told by your organization, and the intended perceptions of the audience are aligned.

 Through visual communications, interactive experiences, and relational touch points, mission-driven design helps engage your stakeholders in meaningful conversations.
 Visual design elements (color, images, typography, and design style) support consistency and create familiarity.